Last updated on January 31st, 2024 at 09:24 pm

 The double drop leader, or “pompano Rig” is another simple Surf Rig that you can find ready-made or build yourself.
 This leader attaches to your main line with a barrel swivel.
 The leader line has a weight attached at the end and two short lengths of leader (drops) at equal distance, for the hooks.

 More commonly known as a “double drop leader” they are very common at tackle shops and online retailers.
 They are easy to make yourself as well.
-The double drop leader has the advantage of two hooks.
+The double drop leaders make good surf fishing rigs and has the advantage of two hooks.
 So you have twice the bait in the water.
 You can catch em two at a time. 😉

 Surf Fishing Weights

 Fishing from the beach we will most often be dealing with some wave action and current.
 In order to keep your bait in place, some specialized weights or sinkers will be needed.

 There are 3 basic types of sinkers/weights that work well for surf fishing.
 The pyramid sinker, that comes in three or four sided varieties.
 Like its namesake, it is pointed on the end and the corners of the sinker will dig into the bottom to hold in place.

 The surf fishing weight that I have found most effective is the “spider weight”.
 A lead weight with typically four lengths of heavy wire (legs) attached, these legs will dig into the bottom just like a boat anchor and securely hold your rig in place against some of the roughest of conditions.
 An added benefit is that you can get a stronger hold with less total weight.
 This can be important when attempting to cast long distances.